amrosaeed/Fluence-Service/Readme.md

 ### Wrapping Up

 And that's it!
-I hope this tutorial will help you to make some amazing applications using fluence.
+I hope this tutorial will help you to make some amazing applications using Fluence.